rplasc/ChopperBot/README.md

 # ChopperBot
-A Discord bot with integrated OpenAI support written by Raul Plascencia, Gabriel Jimenez, and Daniel Lazalde.
+A Discord bot with integrated OpenAI support written by Raul Plascencia and Gabriel Jimenez.